 The Pediatric Clinical Trials Unit offers research for all ages not just children and adolescents.
+We specialize in rare and genetic diseases.
 Before clinical trials are performed with children/adolescents they are first tested with adults to determine the safety, efficacy, and dosage of the treatment.
 UConn Health has partnered with Connecticut Children’s to be able to provide the best research and safety facility for our subjects.

 Dr. Rebecca Riba-Wolman, M.D., Pediatric Endocrinologist, Connecticut Children’s

 Dr. Emily Germain-Lee, M.D., Chief, Division of Pediatric Endocrinology, Connecticut Children’s Medical Center

 Julieta Bonvin-Sallago, M.S., Study Coordinator, Connecticut Children’s